 Natural draft water-cooling tower

-The cooling tower, generally packed with brushwood or wooden laths.
+The cooling tower is generally packed with brushwood or wooden laths.
 This is a very large tower in which the hot water encounters a natural draught which promotes cooling of the water by convection and evaporation.

 In a natural draught cooling tower, as shown in figure the circulation of air is produced by the pressure difference of air inside and outside the cooling tower